GeezFORCE/Global-Stock-Price-Forecasting/README.md

 ## Web App

 - The application is available as a web app at [Global Stock Price Forecasting](https://gsppp.herokuapp.com)
+- Please wait and reload if the website is not reachable

 ## Local Installation